 Big Sky Wildlife Spotlight: Mule Deer

 Mule Deer are one of the most iconic wild animals in the Western United States.
-They are primarily based west of the Missouri River and range from Alaska to Baja Mexico.
+They are found primarily in regions west of the Missouri River and range from Alaska to Baja Mexico.
 The great state of Montana is a place where mule deer thrive, which means it's common to spot these wild animals when you're in Big Sky Country.

 This ungulate's scientific name is Odocoileus hemionus and it is the largest member of the Odocoileus genus.
 Mule deer are abundant in Big Sky Country and are one of the more popular game animals for hunters.